 We aim to promote the development of a 'Growth Mindset', whereby all pupils, parents and staff identify and praise the merits of effort, hard work, perseverance and resilience.
+Our desire for our pupils to think positively and pro-actively about their behaviour is supported through explicit teaching of our Habits 4 Learning.

-It is an aim of our school that every member of the school community feels valued and respected, and that each person is treated well and fairly.
+It is an aim of our School that every member of the school community feels valued and respected, and that each person is treated kindly and fairly.
 We are a caring community, whose values are built on mutual trust and respect for all.
-The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+Our School behaviour policy is therefore designed to support the way in which all members of the School can live and work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure.

 We believe that children flourish best when their personal, social and emotional needs are met and where there are clear and developmentally appropriate expectations for their behaviour.
-To this end, we encourage all members of the School to consider the feelings of others, accept personal responsibility for their actions, and treat all property with due care irrespective of its ownership.
-We do not accept negative behaviour, such as bullying, insensitivity, bad language, vandalism and theft, which undermines these aims.
-This policy is a statement of good practice that covers all aspects of the school, contributing to the development and maintenance of good behaviour and a positive ethos.
-All members of the school are expected to help maintain a caring atmosphere, conducive to learning, with courtesy and mutual respect as basic requirements.
+To this end, we encourage all members of the School to consider the feelings of others, accept personal responsibility for their actions, and treat all property with due care, irrespective of its ownership.
+We do not accept negative behaviour, such as bullying, insensitivity, bad language, vandalism or theft, which undermines these aims.
+This policy is a statement of good practice that covers all aspects of the School, contributing to the development and maintenance of good behaviour and a positive ethos.
+All members of the School are expected to help maintain a caring atmosphere, conducive to learning, with courtesy and mutual respect as basic requirements.